Data Protection Notice

 A person is entitled to object to the processing of personal data on the grounds of legitimate interests, e.g. processing of personal data for use in direct marketing.

-A person is entitled to ask the Bank to restrict the processing of personal data about them, if they believe the data is incorrect, if the processing of the data is illegal or the Bank no longer needs the data but the person needs the data to establish, maintain or protect legal claims.
+A person is entitled to ask the Bank to restrict the processing of personal data about them, if they believe the data is inaccurate, if the processing of the data is unlawful or the Bank no longer needs the data but the person needs the data to establish, maintain or protect legal claims.

 7.5 Withdrawing consen